Enhancing accuracy with an adaptive discretization for the non-local integro-partial differential equations involving initial time singularities: Results and discussion

-\end{example} where $\alpha\in(0,1)$, and the kernel $\mathcal{K}=e^{x(t-\xi)},~\xi\in[0,t],~t\in[0,1]$.
-We solve the model by using the proposed scheme (\ref{Pdoc1_12}) and the results are displayed in the shape of figures and tables.
-The graphical representation of the numerical solution is displayed in Figure \ref{fig_fig5} through contour plot (see Figure \ref{fig_fig5}(a)) and surface plot (see Figure \ref{fig_fig5}(b)), respectively.
-Since the exact solution is unknown, we calculate the error and the rate of convergence by using the formula depicted in (\ref{Pdoc1_19}), and the data are tabulated in Table \ref{Pdoc1_table5} for $\alpha=0.3,~0.6,~0.9$.
-It can also be observed that the obtained rate of convergence is almost second-order in the context of TFIPDEs, which confirms the theoretical analysis described in Theorem \ref{Pdoc1_thm2}.
+\end{example} where $\alpha\in(0,1)$, and the kernel $\mathcal{K}=e^{x(t-\xi)},~\xi\in[0,t],~(x,t)\in\overline{\Omega}\times\overline{\Omega}_t$.
+The nature of the solution to this example is displayed graphically in Figure \ref{Ex3_fig_fig1}.
+It clearly indicates that the solution of such fractional-order integro-partial differential equation has a mild singularity at $t=0$ for which the graded mesh-based $L2$-$1_\sigma$ scheme will be more effective than the uniform mesh.
+Since the exact solution is unknown, we calculate the error and the rate of convergence by using the formula depicted in (\ref{Pdoc1_19}), and the data are tabulated in Table \ref{Ex3_table1}.
+It can be confirmed that the proposed scheme leads to a higher-order accuracy possibly $\mathcal{O}(N^{-2})$ on a non-uniform mesh with a suitably chosen grading parameter, in this case, it is $\nu\geq2/\alpha$.
+See the theoretical arguments given in Theorem \ref{Pdoc1_thm2} and further elaboration in Remark \ref{Pdoc1_remark1}.
+In contrast, it reduces to $\mathcal{O}(N^{-\alpha})$ accurate solution on a uniformly distributed mesh, but, computationally, we are getting a better approximation for higher values of $\alpha$.

-The following example shows the strong reliability of the wavelet-based numerical approximation combined with $L2$-$1_\sigma$ scheme described in Section \ref{subsec_2DTFIPDEs} in the context of two-dimensional TFIPDEs of type (\ref{Pdoc1_2D1}).
-The maximum absolute error $\mathscr{E}_N^{M_1M_2}$ ($L^\infty$-error) and the $L^2$-error $\widetilde{\mathscr{E}}_N^{M_1M_2}$ can be estimated as:
+The following example shows the strong reliability of the wavelet-based numerical approximation combined with graded mesh-based $L2$-$1_\sigma$ scheme in the context of the given TFIPDEs (\ref{Pdoc1_1}) with $\Omega\subset\mathbb{R}^2$, whose solution has an unbounded time derivative at $t=0$.
+Also, note that the convergence is unaltered for a sufficiently smooth solution even if the mesh is discretized uniformly.
+The maximum error $\mathscr{E}_N^{M_1M_2}$ ($L^\infty$-error) and the $L^2$-error $\widetilde{\mathscr{E}}_N^{M_1M_2}$ can be estimated as:

 The corresponding temporal rate of convergence can be calculated by the usual way as: